cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   Real-time requirements:
   :  Network services normally have real-time
-     requirements, the processing of model simulation and verification through a digital twin network will introduce the service latency.
+     requirements, the processing of model simulation and verification through a network digital twin will introduce the service latency.
      Meanwhile, the real-time requirements will further impose performance requirements on the system software and hardware.
-     However, given the nature of distributed systems and propagation delays, it is challenge to keep network digital twins in sync or auto-sync between real network and digital twin network.
+     However, given the nature of distributed systems and propagation delays, it is challenge to keep network digital twins in sync or auto-sync between real network and network digital twin.
 Changes to the digital object automatically drive changes in the real object can be even challenging.
 To address these requirements, the function and process of the data model need to be based on